luisbebop/plurkapi/readme.markdown

+plurkapi
+===

+Probably I'll rewrite this code in ruby.
+I uploaded this project to github only for personal backup.
+This project was originally hosted on google code (http://code.google.com/p/plurkapi).

-=This is not an official Plurk API made in C#.=
+This is not an official Plurk API made in C#.

-This api is based on [http://code.google.com/p/rlplurkapi/ first unofficial plurk api].
+This api is based on first unofficial plurk api (http://code.google.com/p/rlplurkapi/).

-My code needs some improvements and tests.If you wanna join to the project send me a mail at luisbebop@gmail.com.You can follow my profile in Plurk [http://www.plurk.com/user/luisbebop].
+My code needs a lot of improvements and tests.
+You can follow my profile in Plurk (http://www.plurk.com/user/luisbebop).

 This code was made in Visual Studio 2008.
 You will need the Microsoft dot.net framework installed in your machine.